On Mori dreamness of blowups along space curves: Components of with obstructions to Mori dreamness

 Thus we only need to verify that the Pell equations $P_{r,2}$ and $P_{r,0}$ do not admit integer solutions.
 We have $r = d^2 - 8(g-1) = d(d-32)$.
 Since $d$ is a multiple of $5$, reducing $P_{r,2}$ modulo $5$ we obtain $x^2 = 2(\mod 5)$, which has no integer solutions as $2$ is not a square modulo $5$.
 A solution to $P_{r,0}$ is equivalent to $r= d(d-32)$ being a square, which we readily see is not, by considering a factorization of $d$ into primes.

-Thus for these pairs $(g,d)$, $H_{g,d}^S$ has a component $Q_{g,d}$ so that the blowup $X$ of $\PP^3$ along a general $C \in Q_{g,d}$ is not a Mori Dream Space.
-For all small values of $n$ we were able to find curves on $H_{g,d}$ lying on smooth cubic surfaces, which by Proposition \ref{prop:lowDegreeMDS} give rise to Mori Dream Spaces.
+Thus, for such pairs, $H_{g,d}^S$ has a component $Q_{g,d}$ so that the blowup $X$ of $\PP^3$ along a general $C \in Q_{g,d}$ is not a Mori Dream Space.
+For all small values of $n$ we were able to find curves on $H_{g,d}$ lying on smooth cubic surfaces (for example one may use the method \texttt{typeOnCubic} on Macaulay2 \cite{M2} from the second author's website \cite{code}); such curves, by Proposition \ref{prop:lowDegreeMDS}, give rise to Mori Dream Spaces.
 However we were unable to find a closed formula for a type $(k;m_1,\dots,m_6)$ corresponding to $(g,d) = (20n +1 ,5n)$.

 Curiously, for $n = 7$, we have $(g,d) = (141,35)$.
 For $t = (22; 6, 6, 6, 6, 4, 3)$ the locus $W_t \subset H_{141,35}^S$ of Example \ref{ex:curvesOnCubics} is an irreducible component.
 Thus $H_{141,35}^S$ admits two components: a general element in one giving rise to Mori Dream Space, while in the other not. \end{example}